 - 10% fat

-Vet-recommended supplements can be added too, from omega-3 fatty acids to cod liver oil and specialized vitamins for your dog’s needs.
+Vet-recommended supplements can be added, too, from omega-3 fatty acids to cod liver oil and specific vitamins for your dog’s needs.
 Rice is common to fulfill the carb quotient, and brown rice is healthier than white.
 Vegetables can vary, and fat sources can be poultry skin, ground flax seeds, and other sources.
 For a basic primer, check out this article.

 Author Rick Woodford demonstrates an easy Mutt Loaf recipe in this video:

 Conversely, cut down on calcium for that puppy.
-Too much isn’t healthy, so while some recipes might recommend an egg a day (including the shell crushed up) for calcium, a puppy shouldn’t have that much prior to puberty.
+Too much isn’t healthy, so while some recipes might recommend an egg a day (including the shell crushed up) for calcium, a puppy shouldn’t have that much before puberty.
 Cut that ingredient in half.

 For the budget-conscious, this recipe for puppy stew that should feed your growing canine family member for just a little over $2 a day.